PizzaMyHeart/muler/README.md

 # Muler

 Muler is a Flask app that allows users to search for pharmacological information by generic or proprietary drug names.
-The information is sourced from a DrugBank dataset under a CC BY-NC 4.0 license.
+The information is sourced from a DrugBank [dataset](https://go.drugbank.com/releases/latest) under a [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
+The original dataset is a fairly large XML file, which has been processed into an SQLite database using a Python script.

 ![Home page](/search.png?raw=true "Home page")

 ![Results page](/result.png?raw=true "Results page")

-Requires an sqlite3 database 'muler.db' in /app/database/

 ## Running Muler: